farisjarrah/learning/README.md

 # learning

-repo of random stuff i'm learning
+repo of random stuff i'm learning, check out each directory for some more info on whats being cooked up